 └── my_plugin/

-Each plugin exports a class Plugin that inherits from BasePlugin.
-The PluginManager only loads plugins listed in sys_active_plugins, runs the lifecycle in the right order and dispatches hook calls to all registered callbacks.
+Each plugin exports a class Plugin, which inherits from BasePlugin.
+The PluginManager only loads plugins listed in sys_active_plugins, calls the lifecycle in the correct order, and distributes hook calls to all registered callbacks.

 Minimal example – a plugin in under 30 lines